-On the night of Thursday the 9th of May 1895 seventeen young women were working on the couture gowns to be sold in the establishment of Madame Elise Kreutzer at 4 Holles Street off Oxford Street.
-The girls, who were certainly poorly paid, had been working long hours in cramped conditions on a day when the temperature reached 70 degrees.
-Many of the West End dressmakers’ workrooms were in basements or semi basements with limited lighting and ventilation.
-Upstairs the showrooms, where the clients would be received, were lighter, more spacious and luxurious.
-At nine-thirty in the evening in a break from routine the women were interrupted at their work by the arrival of two Home Office Factory Inspectors, Miss May Abraham and Miss Lucy Deane.
+On the night of Thursday 9 May 1895 seventeen young women were working on the couture gowns to be sold in the establishment of Madame Elise Kreutzer at 4 Holles Street off Oxford Street.
+The girls, who were certainly poorly paid, had been working long hours in cramped conditions on a day when the temperature reached 70°F. Many of the West End dressmakers’ workrooms were in basements or semi basements with limited lighting and ventilation.
+Upstairs the showrooms, where the clients would be received, were lighter and more spacious and luxurious.

 To become a quality dressmaker or milliner, a girl first served an apprenticeship of two or three years beginning at about age fourteen.
 The premium could be quite high, and she earned almost nothing during her apprenticeship.
 She would then work as an ‘improver’ at modest wages for several more years while she learned to cut and fit.

-At the time Elizabeth/Elise was working alone.
+At the time Elizabeth — Elise — was working alone.
 Then in 1892 she married Hugh Davies, a sixty-one-year-old umbrella manufacturer, at All Souls Church in Langham Place.
 After her marriage her establishment moved to Holles Street, which runs between Oxford Street and Cavendish Square.
-No. 4 was underneath what is now London College of Fashion.
+No. 4 was underneath what is now the London College of Fashion.
 But in 1895 one would have found on the east side of Holles Street, along with Madame Elise, a mantle maker, a habit maker and two other dressmakers.
 On the other side of the road were a dressmaker and a court milliner — and a silk mercer called John Lewis & Co!

 High praise indeed, as Charles Frederick Worth is often described as the father of haute couture.